kant/ghost-server/README.md

 The two setups share an "environment group" which is a new concept on Render but is basically exactly what it sounds like.
 This means we only have to update the ghost-secret.js file in one place instead of both if something is added.

-When you do a `git push`, the staging server is automatically deplohyed.
+When you do a `git push`, the staging server is automatically deployed.

 The production server auto deploys are now configured to **off**, and so you'll manually need to run the deploy by clicking the deploy button on the [render.com](http://render.com) website when you want to deploy.
 Alternatively, we could make it automatically deploy from some kind of release branch, but this seemed easier.